giang0304/IsshoTabe/readme.txt

 Disclaimer:

 - The photos used on the website are from Unsplash - a platform that grants full permission of using their images.

-- The avatar picture for avatar placeholder is from w3schools.

 - The graphical illustrations on the website are my original ones.